Shanina Shaik: Career

 Shortly after signing with New York Model Management, Shaik appeared in editorials for Seventeen Magazine and Men's Health.
 Other appearances include Level Magazine, Orlando Style Magazine, 2 Wheeler Tuner Magazine, Philadelphia Style Magazine, Tu Style and Zink Magazine.

 In 2010, Shaik walked in the Spring/Summer 2011 catwalk show for Project Runway and L.A.M.B.

 In 2011, she switched to NEXT Model Management, and from Chadwick Model Management to Chic Model Management.
 She starred in a campaign for Italian lingerie giant Intimissimi and Australian shoe brand RMK.
 Shaik has worked for other brands such as Macy's, Avon, Bloomingdales, Free People, Olay, Seafolly, Spiegel, J. C. Penney and Sasha Samuel.
 She also starred at Rosemount Australian Fashion Week Spring/Summer 2012 walking for Bless'ed Are The Meek, Guanabana, Karen Neilson, Kirrily Johnston, L.A.M.B., Lisa Blue, Lisa Marie, Miss Unkon, None the Richer, Nookie Beach, Project Runway, Roopa Pemmaraju, Terri Donna, Wonders Cease.

 Shaik scored a breakthrough when she was cast to walk in the 2011 Victoria's Secret Fashion Show, making her the sixth Australian along with Miranda Kerr, Jessica Hart, Elyse Taylor, Sarah Stephens, and Abbey Lee Kershaw to star in the show.
 Shaik has also walked for Chanel's Pre-Fall 2012 collection at the Grand Palais in Paris.

 In 2012, Shaik appeared in print-work for Victoria's Secret and Bonds.
 During Fall/Winter 2012 Fashion Week she opened Jason Wu, and also walked for Ruffian, Kevork Kiledjian, Charlotte Ronson, Nanette Lepore, Diesel, Oscar de la Renta, L'Wren Scott, Tom Ford, Blumarine, Atsuro Tayama, Maiyet, Vivienne Westwood, and Stella McCartney.
 Shaik also did a shoot with Vogue Australia.
 She is also an ambassador for Just Jeans and has modelled alongside rugby star Sonny Bill Williams.
 In 2016, Shaik became a brand ambassador for Australian swimwear brand Seafolly.

 Shaik was featured on the covers of Cosmopolitan, Cleo, Vogue India, Harper's Bazaar Singapore, Arabia, Vietnam and Australia.
 In 2019, she appeared on the May/June cover of Maxim.

 Personal life

 Shaik got engaged to her boyfriend of eight months Gregory “DJ Ruckus” Andrews in December 2015.
 They married in the Bahamas in April 2018.
 They separated in June 2019, and Shaik filed for divorce a month later after a year of marriage.
+During divorce proceedings, Shaik requested spousal support.
+In January 2020, it was reported that the divorce was finalised.

-In 2020, she began a relationship with the advertising agent, Matthew Adesuyan, and on May 8, 2022, she announced on Instagram that she is expecting their first child.
-She gave birth on 19th September 2022.
+In 2020, she began a relationship with the advertising agent, Matthew Adesuyan, and on 8 May 2022, she announced on Instagram that she is expecting their first child.
+She gave birth on 19 September 2022.

 Shaik is an ovo-pescetarian who adheres to a heavily plant-based diet.
 She also eschews soft drinks like soda and fruit juice.